 Unless you have a long history of borrowing money and paying it back in full and on time, it’s unlikely that your credit limit will be very high.
 In fact, you may find that it’s not enough for what you need.
 The credit limit available to you is based on your credit file, so if yours is less-than-perfect you may not get what you need.

-Cash loan pros and cons
+Personal loan pros and cons

 - Structured, simple repayment

-With a cash loan, you’ll pay the amount agreed with the lender each month.
+With a personal loan, you’ll pay the amount agreed with the lender each month.
 This amount should stay the same for the course of the loan, so you’ll always know exactly how much is going out and when.
 You’ll also know the exact date that the loan will be paid off, giving you something to work towards.

-A cash loan may offer you more money than you’d get on a credit card limit, although this depends on the individual.
+A personal loan may offer you more money than you’d get on a credit card limit, although this depends on the individual.
 Those with less-than-perfect credit histories - or those who have never borrowed before - may find that a loan is able to offer them the higher amount they need, whereas a credit card may not.

 Once your application has been approved for a credit card, you’ll need to wait until the card itself comes through the post to be able to use it.
-With a cash loan, you can have the money transferred into your account that same day, or even get the cash in your hand if you’re applying in a store.
+With a personal loan, you can have the money transferred into your account that same day, or even get the cash in your hand if you’re applying in a store.

-While cash loans have higher interest rates than many credit cards, it’s important to compare what you qualify for with the repayment schedule.
+While personal loans have higher interest rates than many credit cards, it’s important to compare what you qualify for with the repayment schedule.
 A lower interest rate on a credit card may mean you pay more over time if you only make the minimum repayments, for instance.

 Making it work for you